algorithmica-org/algorithmica/content/english/hpc/architecture/layout.md

 ### Code Alignment

 Other things being equal, compilers typically prefer instructions with shorter machine code, because this way more instructions can fit in a single 32B fetch block, and also because it reduces the size of the binary.
-But sometimes the reverse advice applies, caused by the fact that the fetched instructions blocks have to be aligned.
+But sometimes the reverse is prefereable, due to the fact that the fetched instructions' blocks must be aligned.

 Imagine that you need to execute an instruction sequence that starts on the last byte of a 32B-aligned block.
 You may be able to execute the first instruction without additional delay, but for the subsequent ones, you have to wait for one additional cycle to do another instruction fetch.
 If the code block was aligned on a 32B boundary, then up to 4 instructions could be decoded and then executed concurrently (unless they are extra long or interdependent).